WiDayn/widayn.github.io/_pages/about.md

 # 📝 Projects

+- *2024.08* (In method planning) The clinical application of accurate measurement and 3D modeling of the whole spine based on artificial intelligence in kyphosis osteotomy surgery

 - *2024.08* (Now working) Classification of capsular breakthrough in thyroid cancer

 We obtained 11 sequences of MRI images, and constructed a new classification network based on mamba, which exceeded the existing classification models on this task.
 In the next step, we will introduce a new method on multi-modal fusion to further improve its performance.
 This work was carried out in cooperation with Lishui Central Hospital.